nnddzz/odin-recipes/README.md

 # odin-recipes
-The recipe web app for assignment odin project course
+The recipe web app for assignment odin project course.